MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-cognitive-services-with-synapseml.md

 # Use Azure AI services with SynapseML in Microsoft Fabric

-[Azure AI services](https://azure.microsoft.com/products/ai-services/) is a suite of APIs, SDKs, and services that developers can use to add cognitive features to their applications, thereby building intelligent applications.
-In this article, you'll use the various services available in Azure AI services to perform tasks that include: text analytics, translation, form recognition, computer vision, image search, speech-to-text and text-to-speech conversion, anomaly detection, and data extraction from web APIs.
+[Azure AI services](https://azure.microsoft.com/products/ai-services/) help developers and organizations rapidly create intelligent, cutting-edge, market-ready, and responsible applications with out-of-the-box and pre-built and customizable APIs and models.
+In this article, you'll use the various services available in Azure AI services to perform tasks that include: text analytics, translation, document intelligence, vision, image search, speech to text and text to speech conversion, anomaly detection, and data extraction from web APIs.

 ## Prerequisites